libgdx/libgdx.github.io/wiki/graphics/2d/scene2d/skin.md

 Skin files from the [libGDX tests](https://github.com/libgdx/libgdx/tree/master/tests/gdx-tests-android/assets/data) can be used as a starting point: uiskin.png, uiskin.atlas, uiskin.json, and default.fnt.

 Loading and configuring a freetype font via the skin json file requires some additional steps.
-Either use [Scene Composer](https://github.com/raeleus/skin-composer/wiki/Creating-FreeType-Fonts#using-a-custom-serializer) or a library like [freetype-skin](https://github.com/acanthite/freetype-skin).
+[Scene Composer](https://github.com/raeleus/skin-composer/wiki/Creating-FreeType-Fonts#using-a-custom-serializer) can help.

 ### Color